Premier League to resume on June 17 with Man City vs Arsenal one of the first fixtures - report | Goal.com

 England's top-flight league has since been formulating a plan to resume the 2019-20 season - where all but four teams have nine matches left to play - with 'Project Restart' seeing various meetings and discussions taking place over how best to safely reintroduce the Premier League.

-The latest developments have seen three rounds of coronavirus testing completed, with the latest results, for tests conducted between May 25 and May 26, seeing four positive Covid-19 cases reported.
+The most recent developments have seen three rounds of coronavirus testing completed, with the latest results, for tests conducted between May 25 and May 26, seeing four positive Covid-19 cases reported.

 Players have also been given the green light to resume contact training as the Premier League gets ready to welcome back football in England, with there still no formal announcement having been made.